• Skip to primary navigation

 • Add the tomato sauce, collagen, coconut sugar, apple cider vinegar, chili powder, smoked paprika, garlic powder, sea salt, and (if using) the liquid smoke to a small pan over medium-high heat.
 Whisk the ingredients together and bring it to a boil.
 Remove the pan from the heat, add the chocolate, and whisk it into the BBQ sauce.

-½ cup tomato sauce, ¼ cup Vital Proteins Collagen Peptides, ¼ cup coconut sugar, 1 tablespoon apple cider vinegar, 1 teaspoon each: chili powder, smoked paprika, and garlic powder, ½ teaspoon sea salt, Optional: 6 drops of liquid smoke, 2 tablespoons chopped dark chocolate
+½ cup tomato sauce, ¼ cup collagen, ¼ cup coconut sugar, 1 tablespoon apple cider vinegar, 1 teaspoon EACH: chili powder, smoked paprika, and garlic powder, ½ teaspoon sea salt, Optional: 6 drops of liquid smoke, 2 tablespoons chopped dark chocolate

 To Grill the ribs